-The cases interpreting Adarand I are the most recent and significant decisions by federal courts setting forth the legal framework for disparity studies as well as the predicate to satisfy the constitutional strict scrutiny standard of review, which applies to the implementation of the Federal DBE Program by recipients of federal funds.
+The cases interpreting Croson and Adarand I are the most recent and significant decisions by federal courts setting forth the legal framework for disparity studies as well as the predicate to satisfy the constitutional strict scrutiny standard of review, which applies to the implementation of the Federal DBE Program by recipients of federal funds.

-C. The Legal Framework Applied to the Federal DBE Program and State and Local Government MBE/WBE Programs
+C. The Legal Framework Applied to the Federal DBE Program

-The following provides an analysis for the legal framework focusing on recent key cases regarding the Federal DBE Program and state and local MBE/WBE programs, and their implications for a disparity or availability study.
-The recent decisions involving the Federal DBE Program are instructive to ADOT and the study because they concern the strict scrutiny analysis and legal framework in this area, and implementation of the DBE Program by recipients of federal financial assistance (like ADOT) based on 49 CFR Part 26.
+The following provides an analysis for the legal framework focusing on recent key cases regarding the Federal DBE Program and state and local MBE/WBE/DBE programs, and their implications for this study and analysis.
+The recent decisions involving the Federal DBE Program and MBE/WBE/DBE programs are instructive to the study because they concern the strict scrutiny analysis, the legal framework in this area, challenges to the validity of MBE/WBE/DBE programs, an analysis of disparity studies including availability, and implementation of the Federal DBE and ACDBE Programs by state DOTs and recipients of federal financial assistance (U.S. DOT funds) based on 49 CFR Part 26 and 49 CFR Part 23.

-1. The Federal DBE Program
+1. The Federal DBE Program (and ACDBE Program)